rasyidzkun/pokedex/README.md

 # PokeDex

 ```
-Built to learn javascript DOM
+Built to learn javascript DOM and fetch API
 ```